 Dairy farmers raised silage crops, harvested them while green, and blew them into airtight silos to ferment them into high-energy feed.
 By 1940, they used tractors like the Ford-Ferguson 9N, to prepare the soil, plant the crop, cultivate it, and power the chopper-blower.
 This photograph shows a wagon load of grain sorghum ready to be chopped and blown into a concrete-block silo.

 This tractor-drawn baler changed the way farmers made hay.
 Before pick-up balers, farmers hauled hay to the stationary baler.
 This baler went to the hayfield where it picked up cured grass, pressed it into rectangular bales, and automatically tied the compressed grasses into a hay bale.
 Farmers could pick up and move these bales, and they had a higher market value as fresh hay.

 After the United States entered World War I in 1917, Americans worried about labor and food shortages as a result of men going off to fight.
-Organizations like the Women's Land Army and the Women's National Farm and Garden Association recruited and trained women to perform agricultural work across the country.
+Organizations like the Woman's Land Army of America and the Woman's National Farm and Garden Association recruited and trained women to perform agricultural work across the country.
 Land workers tended to crops, animals, and various farm needs.

 Civil War veteran James K. Ashley patented this machine in 1896.
 Egg farmers used it to build uniform boxes that held 360 eggs each.
 Farmers clamped wood boards between the vices, and then nailed the sides, middle and bottom together to complete a box.
 They stenciled finished boxes with the farm name and other advertising before shipping their eggs to urban markets.